alteryx/woodwork/docs/source/start.rst

     dc.series

-We can also remove some of the Semnatic tags on the DataColumn
+You can also access multiple columns by supplying a list of column names:

 .. ipython:: python

-    dt.remove_semantic_tags({'order_id':'order_index'})
+   multiple_cols_dt = dt[['product_id', 'total', 'unit_price']]

+   multiple_cols_dt.types

+We can also remove specific semantic tags from a column if they are no longer needed:

+.. ipython:: python

+    dt.remove_semantic_tags({'description':'product_details'})

     dt.types

-Notice how the index column has now been removed.
-If we wanted to remove all user-added semantic tags, we can also do that
+Notice how the ``product_details`` tag has now been removed from the ``description`` column.
+If we wanted to remove all user-added semantic tags from all columns, we can also do that:

 .. ipython:: python